 “Most of the grants announced today will create new positions or new projects for journalists.
 We also expect some of these initial projects will expand into more substantial initiatives.”

-The grant recipients are: The Australian Broadcasting Corporation to fund a media literacy program across remote communities in Western Australia and the Northern Territory.
+The Australian Broadcasting Corporation to fund a media literacy program across remote communities in Western Australia and the Northern Territory.

 The Australian for a new series that will examine the complex implications of China’s transformation, both inside and outside of the country.